sparameswaran/airway-shipment-orchestrator/README.md

 * Fully validated and error free shipments are then saved in DynamoDB Tables.
 The specific Address Hash is saved in `ShipmentHash` table with status indicating it was not processed while the complete message including the shipment record and addr hash is saved in `ShipmentRecord` table.
 * Once all the messages have been validated and saved using the above 2 services, the messages can be aggregated and processed for actual shipment.
 * The `AggregationKickoffStateMachine2` is invoked (no need for actual payload) and it queries DynamoDB `ShipmentHash` table for unprocessed unique addresses.
-* The list of address hashes is passed to a Map function.
+* The list of address hashes along with the random partitions is passed to a Map function.
-  * For each unique address hash discovered, a child step function `SAWBProcessorStateMachine3` is invoked to handle the actual airway shipment bill generation and for each entry going to the same address, UPS shipping service is invoked with the relevant payload.
+  * For each unique address hash + partition discovered, a child step function `SAWBProcessorStateMachine3` is invoked to handle the actual airway shipment bill generation and for each entry going to the same address, UPS shipping service needs to be invoked with the relevant payload.
   * `SAWBProcessorStateMachine3` handles generation of the Airway Shipment Bill using Lambda function `AirwayShipmentGeneratorFunction` (the shipment bill gets saved in `AirwaysShipmentDetail` table in DynamoDB) and then checks if inventory is available for that shipment for default supplier and switches the supplier as necessary before passing to another Map step that iterates over the individual shipment entries that are being sent via UPS to the same address.
+  * For each shipment, a message is published to the `ShipmentCarrierTopic` Topic that allows the actual carrier to handle the shipping.
+The Topic publishes to `ShipmentCarrierQueue` which gets picked by a lambda that in turn triggers UPS Carrier Shipping related workflow service.
-  * For each shipment, UPS Shipping service is invoked passing along the Airways shipment bill and the results get saved in `UPSTracking` table.
+  * `UPSShipmentHandlerStateMachine5` gets invoked to handle the Airways shipment bill and record, calls the UPS service and the results get saved in `UPSTracking` table.
-* The final list of shipment entries processed gets returned back from the Aggregator Step Function.
+  * All the Shipment records with associated UPS or other carrier shipment labels are saved in DynamoDB `ShipmentRecord` table.
+There is a separate `UPSTracking` table that has the individual tracker id along with related shipping record id.
 * Any repeat submissions to the Aggregation Step Function for an already processed address will return with no operations.

 ## Requirements